dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 Some ccTLDs such as **.FR**, **.ASIA**, **.EU**, etc. have additional information that needs to be provided to register a domain.

-To this, we can add a method to the adapter that makes a call to get the extended attributes for a TLD.
+To do this, we can add a method to our adapter that makes a call and gets the extended attributes for a TLD.

 ~~~ruby
     def tld_extended_attributes(tld)